 The D.C.L. is a research degree that may be pursued either directly through the Faculty, or through one of its Institutes (Institute of Comparative Law or Institute of Air and Space Law).

-McGill's Faculty of Law currently has 50 students in its doctoral program, hailing from all around the world.
-Each year, approximately ten new students are admitted to this vibrant community.
+McGill's Faculty of Law currently has approximately 60 students in its doctoral program, coming from all around the world.
+Each year, roughly ten new students are admitted to this vibrant community.

 See our program description and requirements for more information.